🧠 Advanced

 Prompt

-Twitter is a social media platform where users can post short messages called "tweets".
-Tweets can be positive or negative, and we would like to be able to classify tweets as positive or negative.
-Here are some examples of positive and negative tweets.
-Make sure to classify the last tweet correctly.
+Twitter is a social media platform where users post short messages called "tweets".
+Tweets can be positive or negative, and we want to classify them accurately.
+Here are some examples:

 A: positive